-- Rights of the unpaid seller limited to (i) refusing delivery until payment, (ii) sale of the goods to someone else and (iii) suit for payment of the purchase price (S. 46, 55 Sales of Goods Act) → Repossession of unpaid goods possible? - Retention of title not provided for in the Sales of Goods Act, but may probably be agreed upon in the sales and purchase agreement (sec.
-19 (1)) - Can we collect interest for late payment (cf. S. 61(2) Sales of Goods Act)?
+- Rights of the unpaid seller limited to (i) refusing delivery until payment, (ii) sale of the goods to someone else and (iii) suit for payment of the purchase price (S. 46, 55 Sale of Goods Act) → Repossession of unpaid goods possible? - Retention of title until payment can be agreed in the sale and purchase contract (S. 19(1) Sale of Goods Act) - Can we collect interest for late payment (cf. S. 61(2) Sale of Goods Act)?